 Field Education is a major component of MSW programs and requires a significant time commitment from students, how do you recommend students balance field education with other responsibilities?

-Hopefully their responses will help students better balance field education with other responsibilities that are competing for hours in the day.
+Hopefully their responses will help students better prepare for the challenges of field education and provide insights on how to balance field education with other work-life responsibilities.

 Martha A. Fuller, MSSW, CSW, ACSW (Director of Field Education at the Univ. of Louisville, Kent School of Social Work)